raspibolt/raspibolt/raspibolt/raspibolt_20_pi.md

 :point_right: additional information: [UFW Essentials](https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands)

-:information_source: If you find yourself locked out by mistake, you can connect keyboard and screen to your Pi to log in locally and fix these settings (especially for the SSH port 22).
+:point_right: If you find yourself locked out by mistake, you can connect keyboard and screen to your Pi to log in locally and fix these settings (especially for the SSH port 22).

 ### fail2ban
 The SSH login to the Pi must be especially protected.
 The firewall blocks all login attempts from outside your network, but additional steps should be taken to prevent an attacker - maybe from inside your network - to just try out all possible passwords.